helpscout/helpscout-api-php/README.md

 Any exception thrown by the client directly will implement `HelpScout\Api\Exception` and HTTP errors will result in `Http\Client\Exception\RequestException` being thrown.

+If an OAuth2 token is not provided or invalid then a `HelpScout\Api\Exception\AuthenticationException` is thrown.

 ## Validation

 You'll encounter a `ValidationErrorException` if there are any validation errors with the request you submitted to the API.
 Here's a quick example on how to use that exception: